rlemaigre/vue3-promise-dialog/README.md

 An example of a small dialog collection built upon the core functionality is in the dialogs folder.
 It is not published on NPM since it is dependent on PrimeVue component library which you may not be using and the look and feel you may be aiming for for your own dialogs may differ.
-Use it as inspiration to build you own dialog collection.
+Use it as inspiration to build your own dialog collection.

 ## Using the library

 ### DialogWrapper

 Your dialogs will open inside a `DialogWrapper` component.
 Include the `DialogWrapper` component at the root of your vue app, after all other content.
 Internally `DialogWrapper` uses a transition tag to transition your dialogs in and out of view.
 Use the `transitionAttrs` prop to control the transition : the value of that prop will be v-binded as is to the transition tag inside the wrapper.
 So for example to set the name of the transition to `dialog`, use `:transition-attrs="{name: 'dialog'}"`.

 ### Opening dialogs

 For each of your dialogs, you must define an async function that will transition the dialog into view, and return whatever value the user entered.
 To do so, use the `openDialogFunction` helper.
 For example, suppose you have a `TextBox` dialog, with a `label` prop that prompts the user for a text.
 This is how you may define the async function that will open it :

 ```typescript
 export const openTextDialog = openDialogFunction<{ label: string }, string>(TextBox);
 ```

-Use the function like so :
+Use the function like so whenever you want to open the dialog and await the result :

 ```typescript
 let text = await openTextDialog({label: 'Please enter some text'})